kamitabh24/hackathon/README.md

 Developed for Rajasthan IT Day Hackathon@ Impactify from Delhi Technical Campus.

-Sample apk can be downloaded from following link. https://drive.google.com/file/d/1RArY1qT1O4ANpZhvbAo7KW0GjdFyFN6s/view?usp=sharing
+Apk can be downloaded from following link. https://drive.google.com/file/d/1RArY1qT1O4ANpZhvbAo7KW0GjdFyFN6s/view?usp=sharing

 Screenrecording can be found at following youtube link.